geomagpy/MARTAS/README.md

 multiple pier measurements, you can use very same method with a combination of different run modes (option -j).
 Instructions will be added gradually here.
 Meanwhile contact the Conrad Observatory team if you have questions.

-The basevalue application, particulary its overview plotting method, currently has some limitations as it was developed for DHZ baselines and might not display XYZ data correctly.
+The basevalue application, in particular its overview plotting method, currently has some limitations as it was developed for DHZ baselines and might not display XYZ data correctly.

 ### 6.5 checkdatainfo